Melville W. Beardsley: Beardsley Air Car Company and Skimmers, Inc.

 Mel Beardsley still had a briefcase full of designs.
 One of the prototypes NRA made was the "Little Skimmer."
 It was a very basic solo ACV which could get up to 15 MPH.
 He established successively two companies in his home, Beardsley Air Car Company and Skimmers, Inc., and set out to see what market there was for sports model ACVs.
 Rather than add an extra engine and fan facing the rear, as in his earlier Aqua-GEM model, Beardsley conceived a single-engine, single-fan design which was a forerunner of all modern sports hovercraft.

 Later life

 Mel Beardsley worked from 1965 to 1976 with the Naval Ship Research and Development Center (NSRDC) near Annapolis, Maryland.
 The large air-cushion vehicles used today by the US military are largely a product of their design and testing.

 In his retirement he invented, tested, and patented the Beachbuilder system of beach erosion prevention.
-Beardsley died 26 November 1998.
+Beardsley died 26 November 1998, in Carmel, California.